anticomputer/emacs-codeql/README.md

 `tree-sitter` version <0.20 is required due to a breaking change in >= 0.20, I use 0.19.5.

-If you're on a Mac, you'll also need to set `EMACSDATA` and `EMACSLOADPATH` correctly, e.g:
+If you're on a Mac, you'll also need to set `EMACSDATA` and `EMACSLOADPATH` correctly, e.g when using MacPorts Emacs.app:

 ```
 EMACSDATA=/Applications/MacPorts/EmacsMac.app/Contents/Resources/etc EMACSLOADPATH=/Applications/MacPorts/EmacsMac.app/Contents/Resources/lisp cask install